 They should also be able to implement designs using CMS templating and popular UI frameworks, so it’s important that they’re trained and certified on the CMS.

-To make sure your content is seen by as many people as possible, accessibility and SEO is an important consideration.
+To make sure your content is seen by as many people as possible, accessibility and SEO are important factors.
 Look for an expert who’s well-versed in the WCAG standard, as well as SEO best practices.

-Testing expertise will help make sure the final solution is secure, accessible and fulfils all of its functional requirements, as well as being free of any bugs before launch.
+Testing expertise will help make sure the final result is secure, accessible. and fulfills all of its functional requirements.
+As well as being free of any bugs before launch.